Farama-Foundation/PettingZoo/docs/api.md

 prison_v1.manual_control(<environment parameters>)
 ```

 Environments say if they support this functionality in their documentation, and what the specific controls are.
-Note that MPE environments do not currently support manual control.

 ### Random Demo